 When you apply for Social Security disability benefits (SSDI or SSI) in Nebraska, your claim will be sent to a state agency in Lincoln called Disability Determinations Services (DDS).
-The DDS comes under the Nebraska Department of Education's Vocational Rehabilitation department.
+The DDS comes under the Nebraska Department of Education's Vocational Rehabilitation Department.

-At the Lincoln DDS, a disability claims examiner will decide whether you are medically disabled.
-If the claims examiner denies your claim, you'll have to file a reconsideration review, which asks a different claims examiner at DDS to review the file.
 If the reconsideration is again denied (most are), you'll need to file a request for a hearing with Social Security.
 From then on, your claim will be handled by Social Security's Office of Hearings Operations (OHO) in Omaha.
 You'll find contact information and approval statistics for these offices below.

-In Nebraska, your chance of having DDS approve your initial disability application is 41%, which is higher than the national average.
-After attending a disability hearing, you have a 49% chance of having the administrative law judge (ALJ) approve your disability benefits, which is also higher than the national average.
+In Nebraska, your chance of having DDS approve your initial disability application is 49%, which is higher than the national average.
+At the reconsideration step, you have a 16% of being approved for benefits.

 Stage of Application |